maths/moodle-qtype_stack/api/Readme.md

 7. Point your webserver to 'api/endpoint.html' for a basic interaction.
 You will need to supply questions in YAML format for this to be operational.

+## Basic usage

+To use the API you need to send data to

+    /api/endpoint.php